Running SAP on Amazon FSx for NetApp ONTAP

 - Use FlexClone for quick snapshots and QA Refresh.

-Nowadays, for Multi-region or hybrid deployments, by using Cloud Manager, we can simplify the data replication process by mirroring data between FSx for ONTAP file systems in different regions or replicating data from an on-prem ONTAP-based system to FSx for ONTAP using SnapMirror.
+For Multi-region or hybrid deployments, by using Cloud Manager, we can simplify the data replication process by mirroring data between FSx for ONTAP file systems in different regions or replicating data from an on-prem ONTAP-based system to FSx for ONTAP using SnapMirror.

 SnapMirror technology can be used for On-Prem ONTAP to Cloud ONTAP HANA migration.